victoramsantos/contest-delivery/README.md

 ##### notifyCarrier
 Different from the other lambdas, this one do not have access to the database.
 Indeed this lambda connects to a Topic SNS which triggers a SMS subscription sending a SMS message for a specific carrier.

-It is important to know that, excepts the notifyCarrier, all other lambdas talks to the Secret Manager by a VPC Endpoint.
+It is important to know that, except the notifyCarrier, all other lambdas talks to the Secret Manager by a VPC Endpoint.
 It is necessary because for them to connect to database, the lambdas must have a network interface (in other words, be in a VPC).

-In order to provide a good user experience we hosted our web site at S3 and used Cloudfront as our [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
+In order to give a good user experience we hosted our web site at S3 and used Cloudfront as our [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
 We created two stacks for this, one for the site and other for the site's assets.

 Finally for the developers access we simplified our solutions providing an EC2 jump box which has access by SSH connection using a specific key.